 We give constructive solutions to the above problems.
 Moreover, we characterize the metric spaces that can be approximated, by Riemannian manifolds with bounded geometry: We give sufficient conditions to ensure that a metric space can be approximated, in the Gromov-Hausdorff or quasi-isometric sense, by a Riemannian manifold of a fixed dimension and with bounded diameter, sectional curvature, and injectivity radius.
 Also, we show that similar conditions, with modified values of parameters, are necessary.

-Moreover, we characterise the subsets of Euclidean spaces that can be approximated in the Hausdorff metric by submanifolds of a fixed dimension and with bounded principal curvatures and normal injectivity radius.
+{As an application of the main results we give a new characterisation of Alexandrov spaces with two-sided curvature bounds.} Moreover, we characterise the subsets of Euclidean spaces that can be approximated in the Hausdorff metric by submanifolds of a fixed dimension and with bounded principal curvatures and normal injectivity radius.

+{We develop {algorithmic procedures} that solve the geometric Whitney problem for a metric space and the manifold {reconstruction} problem in Euclidean space, and estimate the computational complexity of these {procedures}}.

 The above interpolation problems are also studied for unbounded metric sets and manifolds.
-The results for Riemannian manifolds are based on a generalisation of the Whitney embedding construction where approximative coordinate charts are embedded in ${\mathbb R}^m$ and interpolated to a smooth surface.
-We also give algorithms that solve the problems for finite data.
+The results for Riemannian manifolds are based on a generalisation of the Whitney embedding construction where approximative coordinate charts are embedded in ${\mathbb R}^m$ and interpolated to a smooth {submanifold}.

 {\bf Keywords:} Whitney's extension problem, Riemannian manifolds, machine learning, inverse problems.